Why Choose Early Childhood & Education?

 Required Clearances

-Students must have three current clearances: FBI Fingerprint Clearance, a Pennsylvania State Police Criminal History Clearance, and a Pennsylvania Department of Public Welfare Child Abuse History Clearance and meet the local requirements of the field placement site, including the National Sex Offender Registry (NSOR) Verification Clearance.
+Students must have three current clearances: FBI Fingerprint Clearance, a Pennsylvania State Police Criminal History Clearance, and a Pennsylvania Department of Public Welfare Child Abuse History Clearance.
+Students must also meet the local requirements of the field placement site, including the National Sex Offender Registry (NSOR) Verification Clearance.

 Contact your ECD/EDU instructor for more information.